rasjidw/sparrowrpc-python/README.md

 # Sparrow RPC

-Sparrow PRC is a lightweight Event Based Multi-Transport Peer-to-Peer bidirectional RPC System and Protocol Engine.
+Sparrow PRC is a language independent, lightweight Event Based Multi-Transport Peer-to-Peer bidirectional RPC System and Protocol Engine.

 The purpose of Sparrow is to not just be a rpc system, but to also be a high level api for the creation of sophisticated protocols without worrying about 'bytes on the wire'.

 ## Core Features